ucb-eecs251b/sp23-labs/lab3/spec.md

 You must run DRC on your design to check if it meets the rule requirements of the technology you are working in.
 There are typically many rules that have to do with metal spacing, density, double-patterning, antenna, and much more.
-A design must be DRC "clean" (i.e. no violations or a few waved ones) before the foundry will manufacture your chip.
+A design must be DRC "clean" (i.e. no violations or a few waived ones) before the foundry will manufacture your chip.
 These rules are set by the foundry to maximize manufacturing yield.
-For our ASAP7 PDK, you can find the design rule manual (DRM) at `/home/ff/eecs251b/sp22-workspace/asap7/asap7PDK_r1p7/docs/asap7_drm.pdf`.
+For our ASAP7 PDK, you can find the design rule manual (DRM) at `/home/ff/eecs251b/sp23-workspace/asap7/asap7PDK_r1p7/docs/asap7_drm.pdf`.

 Run the following commands: